Discover 5% Cash Back Calendar

 From January to March, be mindful of where you shop for household supplies, but don’t allow yourself to be so tempted by the 5% cash-back bonus that you wind up paying more for something like laundry detergent than you would at your regular spot.

-April to June: Gas Stations, Uber, Lyft, and Wholesale Clubs
+April to June: Gas Stations, Wholesale Clubs, and Streaming Services

 Watch where you stop to fill up.
 Gas stations affiliated with a supermarket may be coded as a grocery store purchase by the merchant and, as a result, won’t earn 5% back.